acj555/VBA-challenge/README.md

 This script can be used to analyze a spreadsheet of trading data to summarize the activity by ticker, the change in price over that period, the percentage change over that period, and the total volume of that ticker.

-It will then look at each quarter and identify the tickers with the biggest increase and decrease.
-It will return the ticker for those stocks and the volumne for those stocks.
+It will then examine each quarter and identify the tickers with the biggest increases and decreases.
+It will then return the ticker and volume for those stocks.

 Challenges: